Shane and Georgie Baxter are the Senior Pastors of Enjoy Church.

 The other way this is outworked is through the structure of our church calendar.
 Most meetings, with the exception of weekend services and Youth, are run fortnightly.
 This is purposefully done to enable our people time to connect and relate to their unchurched workmates, schoolmates, neighbours, family and friends.

-To this end we run our Foundations Course for New Christians, Planted, Empire (Youth), Covenant Keepers (Men's Ministry) and Essence (Women's Ministry) meetings.
+To this end we run our Ignite Nights for New Christians, Planted, Empire (Youth), Covenant Keepers (Men's Ministry) and Bloom (Women's Ministry) meetings.
 Added to this are the Life Key Courses we have available to those both within the church and the wider community.

 I see a Church full of life and hope.
 A Church filled with people from all nations, touching all nations.